 And then I wanted to recommend a few mysteries of the sort of snowbound English country house party-style mystery.

-the first is one of the British Library crime classics series it's called a mystery in white by jay Jefferson Farjeon a Christmas crime story now these aren't really the best mysteries I have to say however they're the sort of thing that's quite fun to curl up with over December and just read quickly they're quite fun light reads this one is very atmospheric.
+the first is one of the British Library crime classics series called A Mystery in white by Jay Jefferson Farjeon a Christmas crime story now these aren't really the best mysteries I have to say however they're the sort of thing that's quite fun to curl up with over December and just read quickly they're quite fun light reads this one is very atmospheric.

 because it's about people who get stranded on a train journey they can't move any further and they decide to seek shelter in a nearby abandoned house in the middle of nowhere, of course, the snow falls heavily outside all the while and traps them in the house and a murder is committed and they have to solve this crime so it's a little bit of a silly story but a fun one for this time of year.